SPARQL-Anything/PySPARQL-Anything/README.md

 ###### INSTALLATION (provisional)

-To install the beta to your machine type the following in your command prompt:
+To install the beta on your machine type the following in your command prompt:
 ```
 pip install -i https://test.pypi.org/simple/ pysparql-anything
 ```